 When e-cigarettes first arrived the vast majority were not fit for purpose.
 They were very cheaply made and did not last more than a week and certainly did not give a consistent nicotine hit.
 One of the main issues was battery technology.
 Batteries then were just not good enough because of their very small size required to match the size of a cigarette.
 As a result many would-be vapers switched back to smoking.

 However, some manufacturers started making vape devices that did not look or feel like a cigarette but they had a large battery which was sufficient to vaporize e-liquid effectively.
 For example, the box mod or vape mod market was created.
 Indeed, the early mods were capable of delivering a consistent nicotine hit, BUT did not feel like a cigarette.

-In order to quit smoking, we recommend users to transition away from cigarettes using a smaller scale e-cigarette or vape pen because it replaces the smoking habit with a similar feel and size device.
+In order to quit smoking, we recommend users to transition away from cigarettes using a smaller scale e-cigarette or vape pen.
+These small vape devices help replace the smoking habit with a similar feel and size device.
 Modern well designed cigarette like vape devices (cig-a-like) are available and do not require the user to fiddle with e liquids – importantly they will feel familiar.
 This will assist in the process of quitting smoking.